 At 04.00 on June 19th 2009, he went to the assistance of MV Ijsselstroom, a Dutch tug which had girted and capsized whilst working with a barge on the harbours new break-water.
 Although all crew were rescued successfully, George was reminded again of the lottery involved in recovering a man overboard.
 From that dramatic night, he determined to design a product which would allow easy deployment, simple capture of the casualty and secure recovery on to the vessel even in the most difficult conditions.

 After a decade in development, the QUIKSLING system has been taken from concept through a dozen iterations to a fully tested product, with every specified material approved and every stage of deployment practiced till proven.
-More than 150 skippers have already bought the system for their own vessel- proof if proof were needed that George was not alone in seeing the need for a dramatically better approach to MOB Recovery.
+More than 150 skippers have already bought the system for their own vessel- proof if proof were needed that George was not alone in seeing the need for a dramatically better approach to man overboard Recovery.